Seeing a still mirror on the surface of a lake or a rushing river after a big flood is a mystical experience.

 There is no shortage of water in the National Park.
 There are 434 miles of rivers and over 100 lakes.

-There is little wonder that Snowdonia is known for its picturesque lakes and beautiful rivers, with over 4,000mm of rain falling on parts of the landscape annually.
+There is little wonder that Eryri is known for its picturesque lakes and beautiful rivers, with over 4,000mm of rain falling on parts of the landscape annually.

-It is difficult to find a lake in Snowdonia that bears no significance, whether it is derived from the mythology and folklore of the area or from the features of the surrounding landscape.
+It is difficult to find a lake in Eryri that bears no significance, whether it is derived from the mythology and folklore of the area or from the features of the surrounding landscape.

 Llyn Barfog, near Aberdyfi, is likely named after the rush that grows along its shores.